Athozs/hass-additional-ca/README.md

 ### 4.2.
 Additional CA

-If you upgrade to a new version of _Additional CA_, you need to reboot Home Assistant to load again your certificates.
+If you upgrade to a new version of _Additional CA_ integration, you need to reboot Home Assistant to load again your certificates.

 ## 5. HOW DOES _Additional CA_ WORK UNDER THE HOOD ?